yathit/ydndb-website-content/ydn-db/doc/query/index.markdown

       }
     );

-The first two arguments in KeyRange constructor is its lower and upper bounds.
-The last two arguments indicate the bound is close (`false`) or open (`true`) to respective bound value.
-Close bound include the boundary value itself in the key range where as open bound is not.
+The first two arguments in KeyRange constructor are its lower and upper bounds.
+The last two arguments indicate the bound is closed (`false`) or open (`true`) for the respective bounds.
+A closed bound includes the boundary value itself in the key range whereas an open bound does not.

 ### Iterators